 - Keep an eye on the options for resolution and video quality, as well as the aspect ratio, when editing, exporting, and uploading.

 Using ArtRage Scripts

-You can use custom scripts to display layers as a scrolling slideshow with controllable speed and repetition.
+You can also use custom scripts to display layers in an existing painting as a scrolling slideshow with controllable speed and repetition.
+This can be useful for demonstrations, or previewing your animation before creating it in another program.
 Download scripts from the official resource page, or get them from the forums.

 - Draw each individual frame on a separate layer.

 - Play the script and choose the playback settings.

 - Record with screen recording software if you need a video file.

 - Slide Show.
 Created by terrygillooly.
 Original post.
 Compatible with ArtRage Lite (5.0.5), ArtRage 5.0.5 & later, ArtRage 3 & ArtRage 4.

 - Animator (Slide Show with no transitions, may be more stable on macOS).
 Created by terrygillooly.
 Original post.
 Compatible with ArtRage 3 Studio Pro, ArtRage 4, ArtRage 5.0.5 & later.

 Teddy Gage is a visual effects artist who used ArtRage to illustrate a music video for a client.
 You can watch the video below and read his artist interview here to learn more.